Name: Mary Waldorf

 Finally, I feel that these programs helped me establish and maintain goal-setting skills.
 I establish goals constantly as a teacher, both with Teach For America and my high school.
 Both require me to set goals, collect data on my progress, and then assess whether or not I successfully met those goals.
 I believe this skill to be the most important.

 Dr. Michael Kaschak, ’98, originally from Kingston Pa., graduated from Wyoming Valley West High School, received a B.A. in Psychology, Summa Cum Laude from Wilkes University, and attained a Ph.D. in Psychology from the University of Wisconsin, Madison in 2003.
-He is an Associate Professor at Florida State University.
+He is a Professor at Florida State University.